At Colorado State, a first-generation student is one whose parent(s) have not completed a bachelor’s degree.

 If you’re a future first-generation student reading this, congratulate yourself!
 Whether you are still considering college or about to start classes, you have worked hard and made it this far in your academic journey.
 Being a first-generation scholar is not always easy.

 My name is Miguel Banuelos-Garcia, and I’m a first-generation scholar attending Colorado State University.
-I am currently in my third year pursuing a Communications Studies degree with a double minor in Legal and Media Studies.
+I am currently in my final year pursuing a Communications Studies degree with a double minor in Legal and Media Studies.
 There are three important things I have learned thus far in my academic journey, and I would like to share them with you.

 “It’s not what you know, it’s who you know.”